 Growing fruit trees is one of our favorite things to do.
 We love fruit, and growing our own is the best way to have them.
 In fact, one of the reasons we wanted to have more space to grow was the desire to plant more fruit trees.

-In growing fruit trees in cold climate part 1, we cover what is a cold-hardy fruit tree, varieties, where to buy hardy fruit trees, pollination, and bare-root vs potted trees.
+In growing fruit trees in a cold climate part 1, we cover what a cold-hardy fruit tree is, varieties, where to buy hardy fruit trees, pollination, and bare-root vs potted trees.

-Here in part 2 we cover planting and caring for hardy fruit trees as we are learning it.
-As always we would appreciate it if you share your experiences with us in the comment section, so we all learn together.
+In part 2, we cover planting and caring for hardy fruit trees as we learn about them.
+As always, we would appreciate it if you shared your experiences with us in the comment section, so we all learn together.

 Where to plant fruit trees